Advisory Services

 Select Your Location

 The Reserve Bank of India has allowed banks to increase credit flow to NBFCs (Non-Banking Financial Companies).
-For NBFCs, single borrower exposure limit has been increased by the RBI from 10% to 15% of bank’s capital.
+For NBFCs, the single borrower exposure limit has been increased by the RBI from 10% to 15% of the bank’s capital.

 RBI issued measures on 19th October 2018 to increase the liquidity flows to NBFCs.

-To meet liquidity coverage ratio requirements, RBI allowed banks to use government securities as level 1 high quality liquid asset (HQLA) equivalent to the incremental outstanding credit to NBFCs and housing finance companies (HFCs) which will be limited to 0.5 % of the bank’s net demand and time liabilities (NDTL) or its total deposits.
+To meet liquidity coverage ratio requirements, RBI allowed banks to use government securities as level 1 high-quality liquid asset (HQLA) equivalent to the incremental outstanding credit to NBFCs and housing finance companies (HFCs) which will be limited to 0.5 % of the bank’s net demand and time liabilities (NDTL) or its total deposits.

 This move will help NBFCs (Non-banking Financial Companies) and HFCs (Housing Finance Companies) by providing liquidity.

-If the banks provide additional credit flow to the NBFCs then it will be an incentive for the banks to use their pool of government securities in order to meet their LCR (Liquidity Coverage Ratio).
+If the banks provide additional credit flow to the NBFCs, then it will be an incentive for the banks to use their pool of government securities in order to meet their LCR (Liquidity Coverage Ratio).

 Read our article:Why Do NBFCs Have To Maintain Liquidity Coverage Ratio And High-Quality Liquid Assets?